daijingz/Algorithm-and-Design/README.md

 This project includes algorithm designs with Python, C++ and Java Implementations.

+**Reminder**
+* This project includes some past works from taken campus courses and online courses
+* If you find any mistakes please give feedback to David directly

 ## Python version includes:

 * Basic Python programming tools